dalibo/emaj/docs/en/setup.rst

 If they are not already present, both *emaj_adm* and *emaj_viewer* roles are created.

-Finally, the installation script looks at the instance configuration and may display one or several warning messages regarding:
+Finally, the installation script looks at the instance configuration and may display a warning message regarding the :ref:`max_prepared_transactions parameter<parallel_rollback_prerequisite>`.

-* the :ref:`max_prepared_transactions parameter<parallel_rollback_prerequisite>`;
-* the *adminpack* extension availability, useful for some :ref:`data extractions<examining_changes>`.

 Creating the extension by script
 --------------------------------